Does My Personal Auto Insurance Cover Business Use

 It's crucial to be proactive in communicating with your insurance agent or carrier about your vehicle use.
 If you'll be using your personal vehicle for business purposes, especially if it involves out-of-state travel, make sure to discuss this with them upfront.

-They can then work with you to find the right coverage solution for your specific situation.
+They can then work with you to find a coverage solution suited to your specific situation.
 Remember, these changes won't happen automatically—it's your responsibility to initiate the conversation and make sure your policy accurately reflects your vehicle use.

-We Work with Carriers That Can Tailor Auto Coverage to Your Specific Situation
+We Work with Carriers That Can Help Match Auto Coverage to Your Situation

 Using your personal vehicle for business can open up a world of opportunities, but it also comes with unique risks.
 Without the right insurance coverage, an accident could jeopardize your financial well-being and your ability to keep your business running smoothly.

-At Horan, we strive to be your advocate and guide in navigating the complex landscape of personal auto insurance for business use.
-Our experience working with multiple carriers gives us an informed perspective that allows us to tailor coverage to your specific situation.
+At Horan, we strive to be your advocate and a resource in understanding the complexities of personal auto insurance for business use.
+Our experience working with multiple carriers gives us an informed perspective on the coverage options available to you.

-We'll work with you to ensure that you have the protection you need to drive with composure and security, knowing that you're prepared for whatever the road may bring.
+We'll work with you to discuss the coverage options that may fit your situation, so you can drive with composure and security, knowing that you're informed about whatever the road may bring.

 Don't let uncertainty about your insurance hold you back from pursuing your business goals.
-Take the first step toward protecting your vehicle and your livelihood.
+Take the first step toward understanding your coverage options.

-Click the Get a Quote button below to start a conversation with our knowledgeable team today.
+Click the Get a Quote button below to start a conversation with our licensed agents today.

 And learn the difference between business use and commercial use for auto insurance.